All Products

 • Minimal latency

-To minimize the latency when users access objects, you can maintain object replicas in OSS data centers that are geographically closer to the users.
+To minimize data access latency, you can keep object replicas in OSS data centers that are geographically closer to users.

 • Data backup and disaster recovery